Selecting the ideal hosting solution is a vital decision for any website owner, with two popular alternatives being cloud hosting and VPS hosting.

 Generally speaking, the purpose of cloud hosting is to remotely access a pool of hardware resources from multiple data centers.

-Bear in mind that cloud servers are not the same as CDNs (Content Delivery Networks) and I’ll explain more about that later on.
+Bear in mind that servers that are shared are not the same as CDNs (Content Delivery Networks) and I’ll explain more about that later on.

 Advantages Of The Cloud